FutureElectronicsInc/stm-nucleo-demo/README.md

 The steps are here:

-*a.
-Lunch “Watson IOT platform service”.
+* Lunch “Watson IOT platform service”
-*b.
-Click on the “Devices” tab.
+* Click on the “Devices” tab
-*c.
-Click “Add Device” button.
+* Click “Add Device” button
-*d.
-Create device type.
+* Create device type
-*e.
-Enter unique device id.
+* Enter unique device id
-*f.
-Enter optional parameters if necessary.
+* Enter optional parameters if necessary
-*g.
-Click Finish.
+* Click Finish

 The generated token will be used for the device configuration to connect to the IBM Bluemix Watson IOT service.
 The device "id" and device "type" parameters additionally will be used to send the remote commands to the device.